You are here

 Take Action for Health: Seeking to Help Reduce Health Disparities

-In 2017 Anthem, Inc., City of Hope, the National Urban League, and Pfizer collaborated to create and pilot Take Action for Health, an interactive web tool.
+In 2016 and 2017 Anthem, Inc., City of Hope, the National Urban League, and Pfizer collaborated to create and pilot Take Action for Health, an interactive web tool.
 The objective of the tool is to help reduce chronic health disparities in African American communities that contribute to increased morbidity and mortality.

 Take Action for Health provides health education and information on low- and no-cost health services, encourages screenings, and allows participants to share their screening information with healthcare providers in four high-risk areas: breast health, heart health, emotional well-being, and prediabetes (created after the pilot).
 To reinforce the importance of health screenings to detect diseases early when they are more treatable, the web tool also encourages people to attend onsite wellness seminars at Urban League affiliate offices.